AstroFloyd/statTools/README.md

 [g95](http://www.g95.org) and
 [Intel Fortran](http://software.intel.com/en-us/articles/non-commercial-software-development/)
 and can be used under the conditions of version 3 of the [GPL](http://www.gnu.org/licenses/gpl.html).
-Stattools is developed by [AstroFloyd](http://astrofloyd.org/).
+StatTools is developed by [AstroFloyd](http://astrofloyd.org/).